 What Is CPR For Children?

-CPR is a life-saving procedure in which artificial respiration is induced when a child is not breathing or when there is weak or no pulse.
+CPR is a life-saving procedure in which a set of life saving steps are followed when a child is not breathing or when there is weak or no pulse.
 This procedure involves compressing the chest to keep the blood circulation going and inducing artificial respiration by blowing air directly into the victim’s mouth.

 When Would You Perform CPR On A Child?